-Any incoming student who wants to challenge a course due to documented education, training, or experience, during the enrollment process and/or within the first grading period of active attendance.
-A student may not challenge a course they are actively attending or request to delay a course with the intention to challenge.
-The student must request a personal interview with the Academic Dean and present the university course or courses to be challenged along with documentation of the pertinent knowledge, skills, and/or experience that would fulfill the course requirement (i.e., resume, certification, award, or training document).
-If the Academic Dean approves the course challenge, the Academic Dean will arrange for the appropriate instructor to administer a comprehensive examination.
-The student will prepay the Course Challenge fee for each course to be challenged, and a grade of 85% or above is required to successfully obtain credit for the challenged course(s).
-The student's Course Challenge documentation and examination become a part of the student's permanent record and submitted to the Office of the Registrar for the credits to be recorded on the student records.
-A course may be challenged only once.
-All materials, including books, will be the student's responsibility.
-Financial aid funds may not be used to pay for a course challenge.
+Any incoming student wishing to challenge a course based on documented education, training, or experience must initiate this process during the enrollment process or within the first grading period of active attendance.
+It's important to note that a student cannot challenge a course they are currently attending or request to delay a course with the intention to challenge.

+To begin the challenge process, the student must request a personal interview with the Academic Dean and provide details about the university course or courses to be challenged, along with documentation showcasing the relevant knowledge, skills, and experience (e.g., resume, certification, award, or training document).
+If the Academic Dean approves the course challenge, they will coordinate with the appropriate instructor to administer a comprehensive examination.

+To proceed with the challenge, the student is required to prepay the Course Challenge fee for each course and achieve a grade of 85% or above to successfully obtain credit for the challenged course(s).
+The documentation and examination results become a permanent part of the student's record, submitted to the Office of the Registrar for recording the credits.
+It's essential to note that a course may only be challenged once, and the student is responsible for all materials, including books.
+Financial aid funds cannot be used to cover the cost of a course challenge.

-Successfully challenged course credits are shown on the Hallmark University transcript with a "CC" grade count as both attempted and earned credit hours.
-These credits will not be used in evaluating Student Academic Progress and will not be used in calculating the University cumulative grade point average.
-Any disputes regarding transfer credits will follow the Student Grievance, Complaint, or Appeals Policy.
+Successfully challenged course credits will be indicated on the Hallmark University transcript with a "CC" grade, counting as both attempted and earned credit hours.
+However, these credits will not impact Student Academic Progress evaluation or contribute to the calculation of the University cumulative grade point average.
+In case of any disputes related to transfer credits, the Student Grievance, Complaint, or Appeals Policy will be followed.